1000monkeys/ZombieShooterGDX/README.md

 ## **TODO**:
+TODO-2: Create real paper documentation for project
+TODO-1: Create documentation for new code
 TODO: inventory, shop/player and item drop monsters
 TODO2: create resources to mine
 TODO3: create screen for creating towers and such